Clear Gel Essentials: Your Skincare Checklist

 Can I use multiple clear gel products in my routine?

 Absolutely, but introduce them gradually.
 Start with one gel and add others slowly to see how your skin responds.
 Pay attention to ingredient interactions—for example, don't combine multiple acid-based gels without proper spacing.
+Trial Orders are a great way to test different combinations before committing to full sizes.

 How long does it take to see results from using clear gels?